GoblinDBRocks/GoblinDB/README.md

 ### Future Implementations

 - [x] Support multidimensional navigation in the database (.ref() method).
 Using get instead of .ref but same functionality. https://github.com/GoblinDBRocks/GoblinDB/issues/17
 - [ ] Support to chain methods.
+[Issue](https://github.com/GoblinDBRocks/GoblinDB/issues/50)
-- [ ] Plugin documentation example
+- [ ] Plugin documentation example.
 - [ ] Add basic query methods as a plugin.
 - [ ] Add Avance query methods as a plugin.
 - [ ] Add support to .once() method for events.
+[Issue](https://github.com/GoblinDBRocks/GoblinDB/issues/51)
 - [ ] Add support to UID in events.
 - [x] Additional events to support (config changes, etc...).
-- [ ] Add additional support to Backup Goblin with other databases like Firebase, Mongo... in real time as a plugin.
+- [ ] Add additional support to Backup Goblin with other databases like Firebase, Mongo... in real time as a plugin.[Issue](https://github.com/GoblinDBRocks/GoblinDB/issues/52)
 - [x] Full documentation in JSDoc.
 - [x] Gulp Tasks Improvement.
 - [x] Test support for Events using Sinon.